A SSH key can be used as a means of identification, fx. when logging into a cloud-server. It is considered a very safe way of identifying yourself.

 The id_rsa is your private key, which you should never share with anyone.
 The id_rsa.pub is your public key, which you can share with anyone who wants to grant you access to their systems.

 Let's start by checking your current ssh system status.
-Open terminal and type:
+Open terminal (if you're running Windows 10, you should use bash in the Linux Subsystem) and type:

 If you did already have an .ssh folder, you might want to check if it also already contains a key.
 Type: